TosbackCgusBridge-Bot/CGUs-versions/Llbean/Privacy Policy.md

 Your Privacy Rights

 We appreciate the trust you place in L.L.Bean, and we are committed to respecting your privacy and the security of your personal information.
-Our privacy policy, updated on June 7, 2013, describes the information we collect and how we use it.
+Our privacy policy, updated on July 1, 2013, describes the information we collect and how we use it.

 We always welcome your questions and feedback.
 For privacy-related issues, please contact us at: